I am an experienced developer. A normal person that can tackle development problem in my experienced area just like you.

 awesomecan't help you to ensure a macro scope success (vise versa).

 You understand all thing has it's scope, and that scope is usually changing time by time.
-You know how to think the most ideal way just within that scope, more importantly, you realise that, even those ideal solutions can and will be broken when the scope is changed.
+You know how to think the most ideal way just within that scope.
+More important, you realise that even those ideal solutions can and will definitely be broken when the time pass and scope changed.

 You understand changing is always necessary, and by this scope, this is the best you can do.
-But you also consider when scope is changed, how you can adopt that changes in a more easy way.
+But you also consider when scope is changed, how you can adopt that changes in an easier way.

 You realise Software Engineering is an Engineering problem

 Although you still think building a software is somewhat like painting on a wall, you admire it, the wildness and art sense really help you to build a zero to one thing.
-But if you are not doing zero to one, there are a lot of daily routine to be done from one to one point four point twenty.
+But if you are not doing zero to one, there are a lot of daily routine waiting for you.
+You need to continue your success through one to one point four point twenty.

-You are not going to allow breaking a building by just a peronal prefrence of windows, and you will agree on some beautiful wall painting that will delight the world.
+You are not going to allow breaking a building by just a peronal prefrence of windows, though you still agree some beautiful wall painting that will delight the world.

-You know what it will be built will end up with ten of the others.
-And what is there affact what will be there.
+You know what it will be built and will end-up with ten of the others.
+And what was there affact what will/can be there.

 You care about people

-This one sounds like a HR, but in fact, a experience person in a team, something really act like a HR.
-But you only share the frustration with your teamate, find a better way to work together.
+It sounds like a HR, but in fact, an experience person in a team, somehow act really like an HR.
+You should but don't just share the frustration with your teamate, find a better way to work together.
 Motivate the team.
-Because your experience is not only about programming, it also about life, career and company(or project maybe)
+Because your experience is not only about programming, it also about your life, your career and your company(or project maybe)

-Those experience together make you a unique, un replacable force in a company.
-Smart young people are good, but what you have, is always help them beeing better.
+Those experience all together make you a unique, un replacable force in a company.
+Smart young people are good, but what you have, can always help them beeing much better.